erkexzcx/stoppropaganda/README.md

 This parameter is only applicable when used with [proxy](#proxy) parameter.

-// AddFromString parses a string that contains comma-separated values
-// specifying hosts that should use the bypass proxy.
-Each value is either an
-// IP address, a CIDR range, a zone (*.example.com) or a hostname
-// (localhost).
-A best effort is made to parse the string and errors are
-// ignored.

 # Web UI

 As of now there is no fancy web interface, only a JSON pre-formatted output.
 You can access it using URL http://127.0.0.1:8049/status